nikosargalias/wiki-project/README.md

 ### UI/UX Improvements

 The interface could be made more intuitive and user-friendly.
 A modern CSS framework of paradigm can be used, options such as CSS modules, Styled Components, or perhaps a UI library such as ChakraUI.
 The current UI is quite basic and there's a lot of room for improvements.
 Ideally, keeping components small, reusable modules with themes / styles in place is the ideal approach to maintin scallability and modularity.

+## Accessibility Improvements

+In any application, it's crucial that all users, regardless of ability or disability, have an equally enjoyable and efficient user experience.
+Given more time, I would focus on enhancing the accessibility of this project by paying attention to the following aspects:

+-   Semantic HTML: Strengthen the use of semantic HTML tags to ensure a clear and coherent structure of the content.
+This would improve how assistive technologies like screen readers interpret the content.

+-   Keyboard Navigation: Implement full keyboard navigability across the site.
+Ensuring that every feature can be accessed using the keyboard alone would be beneficial for users who can't or prefer not to use a mouse.

+-   Contrast Ratio: ensure text-to-background contrast ratios across the application meet WCAG standards.

+-   Accessible Forms: Associate form labels explicitly with their respective elements.
+Provide clear and specific error and success messages for form interactions.

+-   Dynamic Content Updates: changes to content, particularly dynamic ones, are announced to the user or are readable by screen readers, making the site more usable for those using assistive technologies.

+-   ARIA Attributes: Extend the use of ARIA (Accessible Rich Internet Applications) attributes to provide extra context and make navigation easier for those using assistive technologies.

+-   Accessibility Auditing: Regular audits with accessibility tools such as Lighthouse and Axe to identify and fix potential issues would be an ongoing effort.
+This can be automated with an e2e testing suite such as Cypress.

 ### Optimize Data Fetching